Amores (Ovid): Themes

-Love and War
+Love and war

-One of the prominent themes and metaphoric comparisons in Amores is that love is war.
+One of the prominent themes and metaphoric comparisons in the Amores is that love is war.
 This theme likely stems from the centrality of the military in Roman life and culture, and the popular belief that the military and its pursuits were of such high value that the subject lent itself well to poetic commemoration.

-While Amores is about love, Ovid employs the use of military imagery to describe his pursuits of lovers.
+While the Amores are about love, Ovid employs the use of military imagery to describe his pursuits of lovers.
 One example of this in I.9, where Ovid compares the qualities of a soldier to the qualities of a lover.
-Here both soldiers and lovers share many of the same qualities such as, keeping guard, enduring long journeys and hardships, spying on the enemy, conquering cities like a lover’s door, and using tactics like the surprise attack to win.
+Here both soldiers and lovers share many of the same qualities such as, keeping guard, enduring long journeys and hardships, spying on the enemy, conquering cities like a lover's door, and using tactics like the surprise attack to win.
 This comparison not only supports the thematic metaphor that love is war, but that to be triumphant in both requires the same traits and methods.
 Another place where this metaphor is exemplified when Ovid breaks down the heavily guarded door to reach his lover Corinna in II.12.
 The siege of the door largely mirrors that of military victory.

-Another way this theme appears is through Ovid’s service as a soldier for Cupid.
-The metaphor of Ovid as a soldier also suggests that Ovid lost to the conquering Cupid, and now must use his poetic ability to serve Cupid’s command.
-Cupid as a commander and Ovid as the dutiful soldier appears throughout Amores.
+Another way this theme appears is through Ovid's service as a soldier for Cupid.
+The metaphor of Ovid as a soldier also suggests that Ovid lost to the conquering Cupid, and now must use his poetic ability to serve Cupid's command.
+Cupid as a commander and Ovid as the dutiful soldier appears throughout the Amores.
 This relationship begins to develop in I.1, where Cupid alters the form of the poem and Ovid follows his command.
-Ovid then goes “to war in the service of Cupid to win his mistress."
-At the end of Amores in III.15, Ovid finally asks Cupid to terminate his service by removing Cupid’s flag from his heart.
+Ovid then goes "to war in the service of Cupid to win his mistress."
+At the end of the Amores in III.15, Ovid finally asks Cupid to terminate his service by removing Cupid's flag from his heart.

-The opening of Amores and the set up of the structure also suggests a connection between love and war, and the form of the epic, traditionally associated with the subject of war, is transformed into the form of love elegy.
+The opening of the Amores and the set up of the structure also suggests a connection between love and war, and the form of the epic, traditionally associated with the subject of war, is transformed into the form of love elegy.
 Amores I.1 begins with the same word as the Aeneid, "Arma" (an intentional comparison to the epic genre, which Ovid later mocks), as the poet describes his original intention: to write an epic poem in dactylic hexameter, "with material suiting the meter" (line 2), that is, war.
 However, Cupid "steals one (metrical) foot" (unum suripuisse pedem, I.1 ln 4), turning it into elegiac couplets, the meter of love poetry.

 Ovid returns to the theme of war several times throughout the Amores, especially in poem nine of Book I, an extended metaphor comparing soldiers and lovers (Militat omnis amans, "every lover is a soldier" I.9 ln 1).